otternq/AnalysisOfAlgorithms/README.md

 AnalysisOfAlgorithms
 ====================

-Implementation of algorithms discussed in CS/MATH 395 along with unit tests and scripts
+Implementation of algorithms discussed in CS/MATH 395 along with unit tests and scripts.

 CS/MATH 395
 --------